Other health professionals on a diabetes care team

 Exercise physiologist.
 Physical activity is an

-important part of your treatment for diabetes, so you may want to work with an
+important part of your treatment for diabetes.
+You may want to work with an

-exercise physiologist to develop an appropriate exercise program for your
+exercise physiologist to develop an exercise program that suits your

-can help you devise strategies for staying with your exercise plan.
+can help you plan strategies for staying with your exercise plan.

 Registered dietitian.
 Your diet plays a key role in

 keeping your blood sugar levels within a target range.
-A registered
+Registered

 Changing your eating habits may be the hardest thing for you to do to care for

 your diabetes.
-A registered dietitian can help you take small steps toward the
+A registered dietitian can help you take small steps toward a balanced diet.

 Nurse educator.
 A nurse educator helps you